RadArcadeKid/CoffeeGhostGame/Process/README.md

 General

-File Size Restrictions - N/A
+- File Size Restrictions - N/A
-File Format Type - mp3
+- File Format Type - mp3
-File Quality Type - Whatever (not specific)
+- File Quality Type - Whatever (not specific)

 Player Sounds
-Type of Sound f/x
+- Type of Sound f/x
   - Sounds for dropping/pickup coffee (already made!)
   - Sounds for possessing machines
   - Sounds for customers speech (maybe?)
   - Sounds for grinding/making coffee
-Device Vibration - Maybe once player interacts with/possesses machines.
+- Device Vibration - Maybe once player interacts with/possesses machines.
 Granted, this will be the case only if we can get the controllers successfully working

 Enemy Sounds
-Type of Sound f/x - We *might* have customer sound effects for speech (similar to Celeste, just little beeps/jiberish talking)
+- Type of Sound f/x - We *might* have customer sound effects for speech (similar to Celeste, just little beeps/jiberish talking)
-Device Vibration - N/A
+- Device Vibration - N/A

 Global Elements
-Ambient Music - Probably some Lofi hip hop or chill ambient music Diegetic audio - Sounds for coffee dropping, machines, etc.
+- Ambient Music - Probably some Lofi hip hop or chill ambient music
+- Diegetic audio - Sounds for coffee dropping, machines, etc.

 Splash Screens and/or Cinematics
-Ambient Music - Probably a cute little spooky menu theme Soundtrack - Probably some Lofi hip hop or chill ambient music Additional sound effects
+- Ambient Music - Probably a cute little spooky menu theme
+- Soundtrack - Probably some Lofi hip hop or chill ambient music Additional sound effects
- - Maybe some ghost possession noises, machines breaking Menus - Some spooky UI
+- Maybe some ghost possession noises, machines breaking
+- Menus - Some spooky UI
-Type of Sound f/x - Not quite sure how to answer this one...
+- Type of Sound f/x - Not quite sure how to answer this one...non-diagetic sounds?

 ## 11/20/19